 A written appeal may be submitted to the Principal/Designee by the student participant and/or his/her parents/guardians within seven (7) calendar days of the student being informed of the disciplinary action by the Athletic Director.
 The appeal should explain how due process was not afforded to the student-athlete.
 The Principal/Designee and District Athletic Director will review the appeal and respond in writing within seven (7) calendar days.
-The decision of the Principal/Designee and District Athletic Director will review the Principal/Designee and District Athletic Director bis final.
+The decision of the Principal/Designee and District Athletic Director is final.